 You can upload an image to Cricut Design Space, and save it as a cutting file, but this is not the same as creating a SVG file.
 Why?
 Because this image can only live in Cricut Design Space.
 There is no way to export that file from Design Space.
 I go over the process for uploading an image and saving it as a cut file in detail HERE.

-So how can you make a actual SVG file?
+So what is the process for making SVG files?
 You will need to use a program other than Cricut Design Space or a SVG converting tool.
 So let’s look at some of those options.

 I have used Inkscape a few times for making SVG files.
 I do not consider myself an expert.
 It will take time to learn this software but if you learn to master it you can create true SVG files.
 This will ensure that all of the lines for your projects are crisp and clear.
 You will also be able to create colored layers in your images.
 To download and begin to learn Inkscape you can click HERE.